 She has loved starting the training program here at Lizzi & Rocco’s.
 It has been very fun and educational for both her and the students in her class.
 She looks forward to continuing to work with dogs and train them to be the best pets they can be.

 Meet Your Four-Legged Instructors

-Margot is an approximately 10 year old bully breed mix.
+Margot is an approximately 11 year old bully breed mix.
 She was rescued from the Central Missouri Human Society in September 2012.
 Margot and Jennen's relationship started a little rocky.
 While Jennen was helping with a training program there, she met Margot who was a WILD one.
-With lots of energy, Jennen even thought "good luck to adopts here".
+With lots of energy, Jennen even thought "good luck to adopts her".
 Jennen agreed to foster at that time due to her time running out at the shelter.
-Well here we are 9 & 1/2 years later and they are the best of pals.
+Well here we are 10 years later and they are the best of pals.

 Our manners program is named after Margot because like Jennen says "if Margot can be trained, any dog can be trained."
 After Margot came home with Jennen, it became obvious that this girl just had a lot of energy and needed an outlet as well as a job which Jennen started working with her on immediately.

 After going through basic training, Jennen and Margot started training in agility which has been absolutely amazing.
-A lot of Sundays this spring, you will find them at different trials working to get Margot a title.
+A lot of Sundays, you will find them at different trials working to get Margot another title.

-While she is older, you would never know.
-If you come into our Green Meadows location, you will usually either find her sleeping on her crate by the window or walking on the ledge of the short wall trying to make sure she does not miss anything.
+While she is older, you would barely know it.
+If you come into our Green Meadows location, you will usually either find her sleeping on her crate by the window or walking on the ledge of the short wall trying to make sure she does not miss out on anything.
 She does have a big bark which she uses sometimes to say hi to people who stop by the window but it is just that, a big bark.
 If she came out, the biggest concern would be that she would hit you too hard with her tail.
 She always loves saying hello and getting attention.